disclaimer

 No. According to Article 1, Section 8 of the Declaration of Rights in the Nevada state constitution, no person shall be put in jeopardy twice for the same offense or forced to be a witness against themselves in any criminal case.
 The section also makes provisions for the rights of accused individuals in criminal prosecutions.

-How Do I Lookup a Criminal Court Case in Nevada?
+How Do I Look Up a Criminal Court Case in Nevada?

 All criminal cases are initially heard either in a municipal or a justice court, depending on the nature of the offense and where the crime allegedly occurred.
-Individuals who wish to review criminal court cases can visit the court that heard them.
+Individuals who wish to review criminal court cases may visit the court that heard them.
 Looking up a court case on a third-party website usually requires information seekers to provide the details to facilitate the record search.

 How to Access Electronic Court Records in Nevada